 The Flam Railway

 One of Norway’s top tourist attractions, the ride has been named one of the top 10 train journeys in Europe by National Geographic Traveler Magazine.

 Like us, many visitors – especially those visiting on a cruise – board the train in the storybook hamlet of Flam.

-While Flam itself is tiny (population 400), it welcomes almost 200 cruise ships carrying thousands of cruise passengers each year – and the return train trip in vintage carriages is a popular two-hour excursion.
+While Flam itself is tiny (population 400), it welcomes cruise passengers from almost 200 cruise ships that visit the area each year – and the return train trip in vintage carriages is a popular two-hour excursion.